“Jesus sent out his disciples two by two to preach the good news. They took nothing with them.” Mark 6:7-13.

-His work in campus ministry at Stanford University may be among his top professional and public accomplishments — but his person-to-person efforts on behalf young women and men in the quiet of confession, or at that moment of personal turmoil make him an extraordinary figure.
+His work in campus ministry at Stanford University may be among his top professional and public accomplishments — but his person-to-person efforts on behalf young women and men in the quiet of confession, or at that moment of personal turmoil, make him an extraordinary figure.

-Today, at this celebration, so many years later – there were hundreds of family and friends at St. Raymond’s coming from everywhere, with a choir from Stanford – and his community of Dominican friars, Christian Brothers – and all of us honoring a great priest.
+Today, at this celebration, so many years later – there were hundreds of family and friends at St. Raymond’s coming from everywhere, with a choir from Stanford – and his community of Dominican friars, Christian Brothers, and all of us honoring a great priest.

 Father John Paul Forte preached on Saint Mark’s gospel and made the point that the gospel writer was in awe of Saint Peter’s faith.

-Indeed, Pat LaBelle has made the Lord accessible – “arise and come to Jesus, and feel his embrace.”
+Indeed, Pat LaBelle has made the Lord accessible – “arise and come to Jesus and feel His embrace.”

 After the Mass, we gathered on the lawn of the Dominican residence for lunch, thanks to the generous spirit of Brian Stevens, one of the many Saint Mary’s alumni there.
 The now “old Gaels” included Jennifer and Jerry Horan, Erin and Shawn Pynes, Kristine and Terry Kvochak – what a blast!

-At the event, I met some of Patrick’s family members, among them Pat’s cousin, Kathleen Ryan of Monterey who I must acknowledge kindly reminded me of this celebration, some days before.
+At the event, I met some of Patrick’s family members.
+Among them, Pat’s cousin, Kathleen Ryan of Monterey who I must acknowledge kindly reminded me of this celebration, some days before.

-Lastly, Father Pat, in his own prepared remarks, was not caught up in the past, and like priests of the Vatican II era, he too marvels at the efforts of Pope Francis and writes:
+Lastly, Father Pat, in his prepared remarks, was not caught up in the past, and like priests of the Vatican II era, he too marvels at the efforts of Pope Francis and writes:

 These are particularly happy times for any of us involved in any way with the Catholic Church.
-Just over a couple of years or so the College of Cardinals elected a Pope who was not a European and the first Jesuit in history.
-He was not a familiar face around the Vatican and did not come with a hand picked set of in house advisors.
+Just over a couple of years or so, the College of Cardinals elected a Pope who was not a European and the first Jesuit in history.
+He was not a familiar face around the Vatican and did not come with a handpicked set of in house advisors.
 Talk about an outsider!